ghiscoding/angular-validation/readme.md

 Locales (languages)
 --------------------
-Locales are simply sets of language defined in external JSON files, we can easily add any new language as extra files without affecting the behaviour of the angular directive.
-You could even change displayed language on the fly, well of course the error message will be reflected only after field value is re-evaluated.
-You of course have to include the `angular-translate` library and configure it, see section [Include it in your Project](#project)
+Locales are simple sets of language defined in external JSON files, we can easily add any new language as extra files without affecting the behaviour of the angular directive.
+You could even change displayed language on the fly (note that the error message will be reflected only after field value is re-evaluated).
+Make sure to include the `angular-translate` library and configure it, see section [Include it in your Project](#project)

-NOTE: To be fully localized, I should add the country code at the end of my JSON filename and then change the suffix on the `angular-translate` `loader` method, but then this would add an overhead and I prefer to keep it simple as validation messages often looks the same anyway.
-If you do want to be fully localized, then see the example in [Include it in your Project](#project)
+NOTE: To be fully localized, I should add the country code at the end of my JSON filename and then change the suffix on the `angular-translate` `loader` method, but this would add an overhead and I prefer to keep it simple as validation messages often looks the same anyway (for example English from UK or US would most probably give similar error messages).
+If you really do want to be fully localized, then see the example in [Include it in your Project](#project)

 ```javascript
 // define a key, could be on the fly with a button or a menu link